DWebSoft/gatsby-wordpress-starter/README.md

     baseUrl: 'localhost/wordpress-latest/'
     ```

-    2. Now we need to authenticate with our WordPress website.
+    2. Now we need to authenticate with your WordPress website.
 Install "JWT Authentication for WP REST API" (https://wordpress.org/plugins/jwt-authentication-for-wp-rest-api/) plugin.
-    2. open '.env.development' file and replace your WordPress username and password.
+    2. Open '.env.development' file and replace your WordPress username and password.
     2. That's it for setup.
 It should work.

 1.  **Start developing.**